Scientists Explore The Possibility Of Life Hidden Inside The Clouds Of Venus

 “To really know, we need to go there and sample the clouds.
 Venus could be an exciting new chapter in astrobiology exploration.”

-As scientists are currently in discussions about the best ways to explore life on the clouds of Venus, it is hoped that by the late 2020s a probe may finally be in place to head off to the planet and explore further.
+As scientists are currently in discussions about the best ways to explore life in the clouds of Venus, it is hoped that by the late 2020s, a probe may finally be in place to head off to the planet and explore further.